What’s all this ‘QW’ stuff in the headline?!

 That’s it!
 I hope you enjoyed our first foray into Quick Wins.

-Make sure you’re subscribed to my posts so you won’t miss these or my business and writing tips.
+Make sure you’re subscribed to my posts (box beneath my photo) so you won’t miss these tech or text tips.

 I promise: NO inbox stuffing or sharing your information.